 In the default connection thread model, there are as many threads as there are clients currently connected, which has some disadvantages when server workload must scale to handle large numbers of connections.
 For example, thread creation and disposal becomes expensive.
 Also, each thread requires server and kernel resources, such as stack space.
 To accommodate a large number of simultaneous connections, the stack size per thread must be kept small, leading to a situation where it is either too small or the server consumes large amounts of memory.
 Exhaustion of other resources can occur as well, and scheduling overhead can become significant.

-As of MySQL 5.5.16, commercial distributions of MySQL 5.5 include a thread pool plugin that provides an alternative thread-handling model designed to reduce overhead and improve performance.
+As of MySQL 5.5.16, MySQL Enterprise Edition includes a thread pool plugin that provides an alternative thread-handling model designed to reduce overhead and improve performance.
 It implements a thread pool that increases server performance by efficiently managing statement execution threads for large numbers of client connections.
-See Section 8.11.6, “The Thread Pool Plugin”.
+See Section 8.12.7, “The Thread Pool Plugin”.

 To control and monitor how the server manages threads that handle client connections, several system and status variables are relevant.
 (See Section 5.1.4, “Server System Variables”, and Section 5.1.6, “Server Status Variables”.)